udayaKherath/Deep-learning/README.md

 ### Method 1: FCN-based U-Net
 - Data Preprocessing
-  1.Data Collection and Loading: Satellite images portraying forested and deforested regions were collected, and
+  - Data Collection and Loading: Satellite images portraying forested and deforested regions were collected, and
     OpenCV was used to load the images while ensuring data integrity.

 ### Method 2: Custom CNN